apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dems Turn Mike Johnson's First Viral Moment Into Anti-GOP Ad**
+**Mars' Seismic Secrets: Decoding the Red Planet's Core Mystery**

-You can read more about it [here](https://www.thedailybeast.com/dems-turn-mike-johnsons-first-viral-moment-into-anti-gop-ad).
+You can read more about it [here](https://scitechdaily.com/mars-seismic-secrets-decoding-the-red-planets-core-mystery/).

 ## Requirements
 - Python 3.8